Applied Technology in Clinical Human Movement Analysis

 Who it’s for

 This course will be of considerable interest to those who want to gain skills needed to use technology in applying their clinical knowledge to assist in diagnosis, treatment and rehabilitation.
-It is anticipated that it will benefit individuals from a variety of disciplines including physiotherapy, biomechanics, rehabilitation, neurology, and orthopaedics.
+It is anticipated that it will benefit individuals from a variety of disciplines including physiotherapy, biomechanics, rehabilitation, neurology, and orthopaedic.

 What you’ll learn

 The overall aim of this course is to acquaint delegates with various clinical movement techniques and their best use in physiotherapy and rehabilitation settings.
+Delegates will use this knowledge to explore and challenge current clinical practice based on portable movement analysis data and use it to inform innovative rehabilitation.

 - Describe the normal kinematics and kinetics of the joints during functional activities.